-North Carolina's state vegetable is the sweet potato, and you can bring a taste of the Tar Heel state to your Christmas table with this recipe.
+North Carolina's state vegetable is the sweet potato, and you can bring a taste of the Tar Heel state to your dinner table with this recipe.
 It's delicious as a side to ham, turkey, or whatever else you might be serving.

 Smoky Paprika Roast Chicken with Savory Green Beans

 Paprika again!
 The spice is perfect on roast chicken, and this recipe isn't too complicated to make.
 Just season the chicken, put your roasting pan in the oven, and watch it crisp up to perfection.

 Get our recipe for Smoky Paprika Roast Chicken with Savory Green Beans.

 Southerners know that mac and cheese comes from the oven, not a box.
 These individual mac and cheese cups put a fun spin on the classic side dish.